EridianAlpha/eridian.xyz/README.md

 - `yarn dev`<br/>
 This command starts the development server using the `node server.js` script.
 Use this command during development to see live updates as you make changes to the project.

+- `yarn dev-commits`<br/>
+This command is a combination of the `yarn commits` and `yarn dev` commands.
+It first runs the `yarn commits` command to build the static site for every commit in the git history, excluding commits that start with 'DEV', and saves the generated static sites in the `versions` directory with their corresponding commit hash as the folder name.
+Then it runs the `yarn dev` command to start the development server.
+Use this command during development to see live updates as you make changes to the project.

 - `yarn lint`<br/>
 This command checks the code quality and adherence to coding standards using the `next lint` command.
 It is recommended to run this command before committing changes to ensure code consistency and maintainability.